Cherien Dabis: Amreeka

 Amreeka was Dabis' debut feature film and she says it is "loosely based on things that happened to us during the first Gulf War".
 It recounts the story of Muna Farah, a Palestinian divorcee, and her son, Fadi.
 Muna works in the West Bank, and must pick up her son after school every day.
-In order to get home, they must cross an Israeli Checkpoint where they are harassed.
-One day, Muna discovers that she has been awarded a green card though the lottery.
-Fed up with her living situation, she decides to pack up and leave to the U.S. with her son.
+In order to get home, they must cross an Israeli checkpoint where they are harassed.
+One day, Muna discovers that she has been awarded a green card through the lottery.
+Fed up with her living situation, she decides to pack up and leave for the U.S. with her son.
 The film is set following the invasion of Iraq in 2003, and so the pair have some trouble at customs.
 After discovering that a cookie box containing her life savings has gone missing at the airport, Muna decides she needs to find a job.
-However, her many qualifications do not secure her a high paying job, and so she has no choice but to accept a position at white castle.
-Alongside this hardship, Muna also finds out that her family is facing a great deal of discrimination within the post 9-11 and Iraq War context.
+However, her many qualifications do not secure her a high-paying job, and so she has no choice but to accept a position at White Castle.
+Alongside this hardship, Muna also finds out that her family is facing a great deal of discrimination within the post-9-11 and Iraq War context.
 Her family receives threats, and her brother-in-law loses patients.
 Later on, Fadi gets into a fight at school with other children who are influenced by the information they are getting from the media.
-His classmates even go so far as to come to White Castle, and make scathing remarks to Muna, who ends up hurting herself after slipping on a drink poured by one of the kids.
+His classmates even go so far as to come to White Castle and make scathing remarks to Muna, who ends up hurting herself after slipping on a drink poured by one of the kids.
 When Fadi is arrested after causing a fight following this incident, his principal Mr. Novatski speaks on his behalf and gets him released.
 The film ends with Muna inviting Mr. Novatski to dinner, and everyone sings and dances.
 The story mirrors the harsh reality many immigrants must face.

-May in The Summer
+May in the Summer

 May in the Summer was Dabis' second feature film and was shot on location in Jordan, where she spent her own summers.
 Not only did she write, direct, and produce the film, but this was also her acting debut.
 The story follows May Brennan, a successful author from New York City who is engaged to Ziad.
 The two plan to marry in her hometown of Amman.
-When she does arrive to Jordan, her mother Nadine, a born-again Christian, vehemently disapproves of the fact that May is planning on marrying a Muslim man.
+When she does arrive in Jordan, her mother Nadine, a born-again Christian, vehemently disapproves of the fact that May is planning on marrying a Muslim man.
 Her younger sisters Dalia and Yasmine are also a handful.
 Her estranged father Edward also decides to show up and wants to make amends.
 As her wedding day gets closer, May has to deal with more issues from her past, as she must remember the painful details of her parents' divorce.
 May in The Summer is a story about the reconciliation of modern and traditional values.